TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Validation
 ----------

-The compilator performs the following procedures related to shader code validation:
+The compiler performs the following procedures related to shader code validation:

 * reporting about unused variables and functions (dead code),
 * checking the syntax of shaders,
 * checking the conformance of shaders to the import/export mechanism,
-* removing odd or repeatitive tokens: spaces, endlines and semicolons.
+* removing odd or repetitive tokens: spaces, endlines and semicolons.

 .. index:: compiling shaders; obfuscation